 Reaction & Thoughts:

 One of Hollywood’s greatest romantic dramas.
 Directed by Irving Rapper (The Corn is Green and Deception) from a screenplay by Casey Robinson (Captain Blood and Dark Victory) based on a novel by Olive Higgins Prouty, Now, Voyager is a near-perfect blend of romance, sentiment and melodrama.

 It’s also, perhaps surprisingly, very forward-thinking in its approach to women’s issues, eulogizing gender self-determination in a bold manner.
 The film’s famous final scene is probably something that was constructed to appease the censors — a woman couldn’t ride off into the sunset with a married man — but this same manufactured morality inadvertently pushes the idea of female empowerment.
 Now, Voyager is above all a commemoration of human endurance and perseverance.

 Bette Davis gives the role of Charlotte Vale everything she’s got.
-I don’t want to sound like I’m not appreciative of the great work of Cooper, Rains, and Henried, but Davis’s subtly captivating performance is what makes it work.
+I don’t want to sound like I’m not appreciative of the great work of actors Gladys Cooper (Oscar-nominated), Claude Rains, and Paul Henried, but Davis’s captivating performance is what makes it work.
 She has this pensive, reflective look throughout the film.
 It’s as if Davis is evaluating everything she says and does — the analytic approach fits the role so well.

 I was amazed to read that Davis wasn’t the studio’s first, second, not even third choice.
 Warners wanted Ginger Rogers or Irene Dunne.
 Barbara Stanwyck, who had great success with author Prouty’s Stella Dallas, was interested in playing Charlotte.
 Davis was furious and demanded the role for herself — “Aunt Charlotte” remains one of her finest creations and the film became one of her biggest hits.
 The cast also includes Ilka Chase (Ocean’s 11), John Loder (Sabotage), Lee Patrick (The Maltese Falcon), Bonita Granville (These Three), and Mary Wickes (The Man Who Came to Dinner).